drawwithcode/2018-group-work-group-09/README.md

     <em>Letter flipping animation</em>
 </p>

-4. The interaction with the camera is seen as an oxymoron because the users as to cover the camera to discover the dark matter.
-In has a strong metaphorical meaning since the user itself is taught to go further than his own senses and try to think about what changed.
-As scientists did with their instruments, the visitor learns to adopt another point of view and actually realizes that there is more than what he can see.
+4. The interaction with the camera is seen as an oxymoron because the user has to cover the webcam to discover the dark matter.
+It has a strong metaphorical meaning since the user itself is taught to go further than his own senses and try to think about what changed.
+As scientists did with their instruments, the visitor learns to adopt another point of view and actually realizes that there is more than what we can see.

 <div align="center">
     <img src="images/CoverWebcam.gif" style="width:60%">